Kesha & Her Boyfriend Just Took Their Relationship To A Whole New Level

 Advertisement

-According to the 30-year-old singer’s Instagram account, her and Ashenfelter now share a skull tattoo that's bursting with color.
-And we totally dig this because, while both tattoos vary in design, each one still symbolizes the relationship in its own way.
-Kesha’s design matches the rest of her body art — she already has a handful of tattoos including a whale, narwhal, and smiley face — Ashenfelter’s is larger and covered in rainbow colors.
+According to the 30-year-old singer’s Instagram account, her and Ashenfelter now share a skull tattoo that's bursting with colour.
+And we totally dig this because, while both tattoos vary in design, each one still symbolises the relationship in its own way.
+Kesha’s design matches the rest of her body art — she already has a handful of tattoos including a whale, narwhal, and smiley face — Ashenfelter’s is larger and covered in rainbow colours.
 Talk about couple #goals.

 Advertisement